udkyo/lup/README.md

 lup -t echo "/tmp/foo/@files:*@"
 ```

-When trying to reference just the filename via a backref though the difference comes into focus:
+But when trying to reference the filename via a backref it becomes obvious that the glob directive inheriting its path from outside the block is strictly full-paths only, while the other is file/node names alone.

 ```
 lup -t echo "/tmp/f*o/@files:*@" @1@
 lup -t echo "/tmp/foo/@files:*@" @1@
 ```

-in the first example, all the files in the backref are full paths including filename.
-This is because of the pattern matching being imported from the path prior to the @@ field

 ### Pipes and redirects